-How do we achieve universal access to equitable sanitation and hygiene by 2030?
+How do we achieve universal access to clean water, sanitation, and hygiene by 2030?

-The importance of sanitation and hygiene obviously transcends time and geography—but even where this is explicitly recognized in policy, the needs of hundreds of millions of global citizens remain unmet.
-The proportion of the global population using at least a basic sanitation service increased from 59% in 2000 to 68% in 2015.
-Despite the progress, however, 2 billion people still lack safely managed drinking water services, 3.6 billion lack safely managed sanitation services, and 2.3 billion lack basic hygiene services in 2020.
-Such limitations lead to wider spread of serious diseases such as diarrhea and pneumonia, the top two killers of young children under 5 around the world.
+The importance of water, sanitation and hygiene transcends time and geography—but even where this is explicitly recognized in policy, the needs of hundreds of millions of global citizens remain unmet.
+Latest data from UNICEF and WHO suggests, worldwide, 2.2 billion people still lack access to safe drinking water.
+Nearly half of the global population does not have access to safe sanitation, and two billion people do not have access to handwashing facilities with soap (1).
+Such limitations lead to wider spread of serious diseases such as diarrhoea and pneumonia, the top two killers of young children under 5 around the world.

 Challenge crtieria